 To carry out this procedure, you must endorse the document on stamp paper in the presence of a local lawyer in your respective country.
 After the document is officially verified, it must be sent to India within three months for adjudication.
 Subsequently, the appointed attorney will go through a registration process at the registrar’s office, completing the entire procedure seamlessly.

-NRIs (individuals of Indian origin residing outside India for employment, business, or other purposes)
+NRIs (individuals of Indian origin residing outside India for employment, business, or other purposes)or

 Persons of Indian Origin (individuals with Indian ancestry or lineage, including those who have held Indian citizenship or their descendants),